Multitask Learning and Bandits via Robust Statistics: Robust Multitask Contextual Bandits

 \subsection{Algorithm Description}

+Next, we propose the \textsf{RMBandit} algorithm (Algorithm~\ref{alg:tmean_bdt}), which leverages the \textsf{RMEstimator} to efficiently learn across $N$ simultaneous linear contextual bandit instances.
+In this section, we drop the subscript \text{RM} and denote our multitask estimator as simply $\widehat\beta^j_k$ for arm $k$ and instance $j$.

-Our RMBandit algorithm is presented in Algorithm~\ref{alg:tmean_bdt}.
-Following prior work, RMBandit manages the exploration-exploitation tradeoff using a small amount ($\cO(\log T)$) of forced random exploration in each instance $j\in [N]$.
+Following prior work, the \textsf{RMBandit} manages the exploration-exploitation tradeoff using a small amount ($\cO(\log(T))$) of forced random exploration in each instance $j\in [N]$.
 Furthermore, for each instance $j$ and arm $k\in [K]$, it trades off between (i) an unbiased \emph{forced-sample} estimator, which is trained only on forced random samples, and (ii) a potentially biased \emph{all-sample} estimator, which is trained on all observations for arm $k$.
-Instead of using LASSO \citep{bastani2020online} or OLS \citep{goldenshluger2013linear} for these estimators, we use our robust multitask estimator.
+Instead of using LASSO \citep{bastani2020online} or OLS \citep{goldenshluger2013linear} for these estimators, we use our \textsf{RMEstimator}.

 This introduces two important challenges.
-First, our multitask estimator leverages data \textit{across} instances, which induces (previously absent) correlations between our arm parameter estimates $\{\widehat\beta_k^j\}_{j\in[N]}$ for a fixed arm $k$.
-However, our error bound for the trimmed mean estimator (Lemma~\ref{lem:tmean_iid}) requires that our estimates across instances be independent in order to recover a reasonable estimate of the shared model $\beta^\dagger$.
+First, our multitask estimator leverages data \textit{across} instances, which induces (previously absent) correlations among any arm parameter estimates for a fixed arm $k$.
+However, our error bound for the trimmed mean estimator (Proposition~\ref{prop:tmean_iid} - \ref{prop:tmean_reg_hpb_arb}) requires that our OLS inputs across instances into the trimmed mean be independent in order to recover a reasonable estimate of the shared model $\beta^\dagger$ (see Step 1 of our \textsf{RMEstimator} in \S\ref{sec:robmulti_est_overview}).
 Thus, we introduce a new \textit{batching} strategy, where we only perform parameter updates in batches rather than after every time step.
-This ensures that our arm parameter estimates in the current batch are independent conditioned on the observations from previous batches.
-Importantly, this batching strategy does not change the convergence rates (and therefore regret), and has the added advantage of being far more computationally tractable.
+This ensures that our arm parameter estimates in the current batch are independent conditioned on the observations from previous batches.\footnote{A formal statement of this claim is provided in Lemma~\ref{lem:tmean_bdt_ase_ind} in Appendix~\ref{sec:rmbandit-proofstrategy}.} Importantly, this batching strategy does not change the convergence rates (and therefore regret), and has the added advantage of being far more computationally tractable.